 Both video formats require reliable, speedy connections.
 Slow connections can lead to extended waits for content to buffer or mid-session pauses as you wait for your connection to catch up with the stream.

-NordVPN’s servers deliver speedy connections, which in recent testing proved to be the fastest of any provider tested.
+NordVPN’s servers deliver speedy connections, which in recent testing proved to be some of the fastest download speeds of any provider tested.
 Depending on your usual connection speeds, they can easily keep up with even the most demanding content streams.

 Keep in mind that your ISP connection speeds have a big effect on your connection’s overall performance.
 However, NordVPN keeps fast connections fast.

 2. Multi-Platform Support